MrKelpy/PgpsUtilsAEFC/docs/reference/common/AbstractBaseOperations.rst

 	public string AddDocument(string documentName)

-| Adds a document into the current Section.
+| Adds a document into the current Section if it doesn't exist.

 :parameters:	* <string> documentName - The name of the document to add into the section.